onap/policy-parent/docs/installation/docker.rst

 export MTU=9126

-**Step 2:** Determine if you want policies pre-loaded or not.
+**Step 2:** Determine if you want the legacy Policy Engine to have policies pre-loaded or not.
 By default, all the configuration and operational policies will be pre-loaded by the docker compose script.
 If you do not wish for that to happen, then export this variable:

+.. note:: This applies ONLY to the legacy Engine and not the Policy Lifecycle polices

 .. code-block:: bash